-Coach Brendan Adams is entering his 14th season as the head coach of the Bridgewater State men's soccer program.
+Coach Brendan Adams completed his 15th season as the head coach of the Bridgewater State men's soccer program.
 Coach Adams was promoted to the head coaching position prior to the 2002 season after serving as as an assistant coach on the staff in 2001.
 Brendan was also a women's soccer assistant at BSU from 1996 to 1997.

 In 2003, in just his second season as head coach, Adams directed the men's team to the program's first MASCAC regular season title since 1994.
 For his team's performance, he was named the MASCAC Coach of the Year.
 The following year, he guided his squad to a berth in the NCAA Division III Tournament, the program's first NCAA bid since the 1990 season.
 The Bears advanced to the second round of the NCAAs before ending the season with a record of 12-7-2.
 The 2004 Bears, however, picked up their first ever NCAA tournament victory and won the MASCAC Tournament championship for the first time in school history.